 Kill It Eat It

-This month Bompas & Parr will launch the first of a series of experiential dining events that invite the public to consider the much-overlooked path that food takes to their plate.
-Specifically, it will require participants to directly kill their dinner before they tuck into it.
+Bompas & Parr launched an experiential dining event that invited the public to consider the much-overlooked path that food takes to their plate.
+Specifically, it required participants to directly kill their dinner before they tucked into it.

-Taking place in the world-class kitchens of the B&P studios, with Bompas & Parr’s chef in charge, the focus of Kill It, Eat It is focused on drawing attention to a culinary area that is typically veiled with mystery, with most consumers inured to the reality of what raising, culling and preparing animals to eat actually entails.
+Taking place in the B&P studios and kithens, with Bompas & Parr’s chef in charge, the focus of Kill It, Eat It was focused on drawing attention to a culinary area that is typically veiled with mystery, with most consumers inured to the reality of what raising, culling and preparing animals to eat actually entails.

-Each guest’s cooked crab will finally be dressed by the Sea Container’s team, presented back to the group as part of a meal in its award-winning restaurant.
+Each guest’s cooked crab were finally dressed by Bompas & Parr's kitchen team and presented back to the group as part of a meal, accompanied with cocktails.

 Harry Parr, partner of Bompas & Parr, said: “We trialled Kill It, Eat It during our studio’s Christmas party and it sparked an idea about creating a thought-provoking series of events that de-mystified our carnivorous culture in the most visceral way.
 The resulting workshops explore the reality of our voracious appetite for all kinds of food, assess issues of sustainability and of course celebrate the food sources themselves, all the while asking the question, if you want to eat animals, shouldn’t you be prepared to kill them yourself?”